Parliamentary.ai

 Groups Affected

-• Witnesses: May benefit from increased protection and safety, potentially leading to greater willingness to testify.
+• Witnesses: May benefit from increased protection, leading to greater willingness to testify in cases where they face threats.

-• Prosecutors: Will have a role in applying for anonymity orders and managing the complexities of such cases.
+• Prosecutors: Have a role in applying for anonymity orders and must balance witness protection with the requirements of a fair trial.

 Full Text